blinwd/HelloReactNative/README.md

 ### iOS

-Start the app in the iOS simulator (requires Xcode):
+To run the development build on an iOS simulator, run the following command:

 ```bash
 npm run ios